Svetoslav Todorov: Litex Lovech

-He joined his former club Litex Lovech as a free agent on 16 July 2009.
+Todorov joined his former club Litex Lovech as a free agent on 16 July 2009.

 On 8 August 2009, he marked his return to the TBI A Football Group with a goal after coming on as a substitute for Ivelin Popov – wrapping up a 5–0 away win against Lokomotiv Mezdra with an 89th-minute strike.
 On 25 October 2010, Todorov scored a last-minute goal against Levski Sofia to help his team to a 2–1 home win.
-In January 2011, Todorov was chosen by the Litex fans as the 2010 Best Club Player for the Year.
+In January 2011, he was chosen by the Litex fans as the 2010 Best Club Player for the Year.
 On 12 July 2011, he netted twice to help his team to a 2–1 away win against Montenegrin side Mogren in the first leg match of the 2011–12 UEFA Champions League qualifying phase.
-Todorov left the club after the end of the 2011/2012 season.
+Todorov left the club after the end of the 2011–12 season.

 Hoverla Uzhhorod

-In late August 2012, he signed a one-year contract with newly promoted Ukrainian Premier League club FC Hoverla Uzhhorod.
-Todorov made his debut for FC Hoverla Uzhhorod on 31 August 2012, in the 2:1 home win over Tavriya Simferopol and played the last match of his professional career on 24 November, in the 1:5 away loss against Shakhtar Donetsk.
+In late August 2012, Todorov signed a one-year contract with newly promoted Ukrainian Premier League club Hoverla Uzhhorod.
+He made his debut for FC Hoverla Uzhhorod on 31 August 2012, in the 2–1 home win over Tavriya Simferopol and played the last match of his professional career on 24 November, in the 5–1 away loss against Shakhtar Donetsk.
 He left the club in January 2013 and later announced his retirement.